dukescript/dukescript-demos/progressbar/README.md

 ## Progress Bar

-This project demonstrates how you can create a simple progressbar with DukeScript,
+This project demonstrates how you can create a simple progressbar with DukeScript.
+Click the image below to see it in action:

 [![Alt text](https://img.youtube.com/vi/IgzcuECER6I/0.jpg)](https://www.youtube.com/watch?v=IgzcuECER6I)